-I am a Postdoctoral Researcher at the Catholic University in Milan (Italy) where I am a member of the CIFREL (Interuniversity Research Centre on Local and Regional Finance).
-I am also an Associate Fellow of the TARC (Tax Administration Research Centre) of the University of Exeter, UK.
+I am an assistant professor at the Department of Economics and Management of the University of Padova.
+Previously I have been a Postdoctoral Researcher fellow at the Catholic University in Milan and at the University of Exeter.
+I am a member of the CIFREL (Interuniversity Research Centre on Local and Regional Finance) and an Associate Fellow of the Tax Administration Research Centre of the University of Exeter.

 My research is focused on Public Economics and entails topics in Taxation and Tax Compliance.
-I teach the second module of Public Finance for the degree in Economics and Management at the Catholic University of Milan and Introduction to Coding the International Honors College of Ca’ Foscari University of Venice.
-Both courses have received excellent students evaluations (see here in detail).
+I teach Introduction to Coding at the International Honors College of Ca’ Foscari University of Venice and I have previously taught Public Finance for the undergraduate degree in Economics and Management at the Catholic University of Milan.

 In a recent paper (joint with Jiao Li and Matthew D. Rablen) we investigate the consequences, for the structure of income tax, and for tax authority anti-avoidance efforts, of the recent growth of mass-marketed tax avoidance schemes targeted at the middle of the income distribution.
 We highlight the importance of the supply-side in the market for tax avoidance and show that the price set by providers of tax avoidance schemes: i) is lower for richer individuals and, ii) varies to respond to the activity of the tax authority (leading to reduction in deterrence).